jacobposz/Music-Recommendation-System/README.md

 ![image](https://user-images.githubusercontent.com/89123268/202051443-6bc35412-03af-4bdf-b09e-82d9c2a0a156.png)

-- First we start with our piece of audio/song
+- First we start with our audioset dataset: this includes YouTube videos, mp3s, mp4s, etc.
-- Then, we want to pass it into the embedding generator; this takes our audio then converts it into a byte vector
+- Then, we want to pass it into the MAX audio embedding generator (from IBM): tool that helps convert raw .WAV files into a byte strings/vectors
 - The vector is then passed into a recommendation engine
 - The recommendation engine will then reccomend the closest values to the original piece of audio/song

 **In order to build the above components, there are 3 major resources used:**
-- audioset dataset: this includes YouTube videos, mp3s, mp4s, etc.
-- MAX audio embedding generator (from IBM): tool that helps convert raw .WAV files into a byte strings/vectors
 - ANNOY: an approximate nearest neighbors implementated by Erik Bernhardsson, who worked at Spotify; it takes the given vector then spits out neighboring vectors which can then be tranlated back into music (recommended music based on the input)

 ## AudioSet Dataset